zjs81/MeshCore/docs/faq.md

 Companion radios are for connecting to the Android app or web app as a messenger client.
 There are two different companion radio firmware versions:

 1. **BLE Companion**
-   BLE Companion firmware runs on a supported LoRa device and connects to a smart device running the Android MeshCore client over BLE (iOS MeshCore client will be available soon)
+   BLE Companion firmware runs on a supported LoRa device and connects to a smart device running the Android or iOS MeshCore client over BLE
    <https://meshcore.co.uk/apps.html>

 2. **USB Serial Companion**